snstac/aiscot/README.rst

 AISCOT has been developed for the Disaster Response, Public Safety and Frontline community at-large.
 This software is currently provided at no-cost to our end-users.
-All development is self-funded and all time-spent is entirely voluntary.
 Any contribution you can make to further these software development efforts, and the mission of AISCOT to provide ongoing SA capabilities to our end-users, is greatly appreciated: